 These 6-ingredient, no-bake chocolate chip cookie dough bites are super easy to make in just one bowl!
 Made of edible gluten-free cookie dough that's also egg-free, dairy-free, refined sugar-free, oil-free and nut-free, these tiny treats are top 8 allergen-friendly, making them perfect for kids' (and grown-ups') lunchboxes.
 So scrumptious, you'll want to make a double batch and stash them in your freezer, so you'll be ready when the cookie dough craving hits!
-Try them with or without some chocolate drizzle.
+Try them with or without some chocolate drizzle or dipped in melted chocolate.

 Not only will kids loooooove eating these little bites of chocolatey-chippity goodness, they will also enjoy making them!